maxxad/tagbox/README.md

 # tagbox

-### Tagbox is an addition to a wordpress plugin - namely, [DWQA](https://www.designwall.com/wordpress/plugins/dw-question-answer/).
+### Tagbox is an addition to a wordpress plugin called [DWQA](https://www.designwall.com/wordpress/plugins/dw-question-answer/).

 <br>